feature-engine/feature_engine/docs/user_guide/selection/MRMR.rst

-Now, we'll set up :class:`MRMR()` to use mutual information to determine both redundancy and relevance, and the importance score as the ratio between the two.
+Now, we'll set up :class:`MRMR()` to use mutual information to determine both redundancy and relevance, and the importance score as the ratio (or quotient, hence the Q in MIQ) between the two.

 Note the boolean vector with `True` in the position of the categorical variables  'AveRooms', 'AveBedrms' and 'AveOccup':

 .. code:: python